0808 164 1111

 • Once the soil gets warmer, it’s a good time to start sowing hardy vegetables such as broad beans, potatoes, carrots, lettuce and onions.

-Our range of annexes come in a wide variety of sizes, including condensed builds to suit plots with smaller footprints.
+Our range of annexes comes in a wide variety of sizes, including condensed builds to suit plots with smaller footprints.
 If you have a small garden, patio or terrace, then a growing container provides a great alternative.
-Herbs – such as rosemary, sage and thyme, are all great additions to indoor planter pots, and can be housed near the kitchen for easy access.
+Herbs – such as rosemary, sage and thyme, are all great additions to indoor planter pots and can be housed near the kitchen for easy access.

 A pet dog enjoying garden living